New Multi-region uptime checks and custom-domain status pages

 Better Stack

 Polished uptime, status pages, on-call, logs, traces, and Terraform.
-ServiceAlert is narrower on telemetry, stronger on SaaS dependency status and cert lifecycle.
+ServiceAlert is narrower on telemetry and focused on SaaS dependency status and incident communication.

 Read comparison →